Nashville Employment Attorney

 November 2010

 Powell v.
 Tennessee State University, No. 3:09-cv-957 (M.D.
 Tenn.).
-Represented former bus driver in constructive discharge and retaliation for requesting reasonable accommodation case under Rehabilitation Act.
-Following four-day trial, jury found in favor of plaintiff and awarded him $43,500 in damages.
-Defendant further paid plaintiff's attorney's fees and costs along with prejudgment interest on the verdict.
+Represented bus driver in constructive discharge and retaliation for requesting reasonable accommodation case under federal Rehabilitation Act.
+Following four-day trial, jury found in favor of employee and awarded him $43,500 in damages.
+University further paid employee’s attorney’s fees and costs along with prejudgment interest on the verdict.

 April 2010

-Represented 20-year automobile manufacturing plant technician in race and disability discrimination and retaliation case in federal court.
+Represented 20-year automobile manufacturing plant technician in disability and race discrimination and retaliation case in federal court.
 Case settled following two months of litigation after filing of, and before hearing on, employee’s motion for an injunction ordering that he be returned to work.

 February 2008

 Represented construction superintendent in disability discrimination case before Equal Employment Opportunity Commission.
-Case settled after EEOC issued determination finding cause to believe employer violated ADA.
+EEOC issued determination finding cause to believe employer violated ADA and case settled.

 January 2007

 Represented electrical laborer in disability discrimination case in federal court.
-Challenged employer's "no light duty work for injured employees" policy under ADA as illegal "100% healed rule."
-Case settled after court denied employer's motion for summary judgment.
+Challenged employer’s “no light duty work for injured employees” policy under ADA as illegal “100% healed rule.”
+Court denied employer’s motion for summary judgment and case settled.

 March 2006